The Dawn (band): Reunion, US shows, Prodigal Sun and Harapin (1999–2005)

 On 31 December 1999, they reunited with both Francis Reyes and Atsushi Matsuura on guitars and performed on GMA Networks' 2000 Global Millennium Day Broadcast in Ayala Avenue in Makati.
 That year, they also recorded Prodigal Sun which was released on 2001, an album that, much like the parable of the Prodigal Son, symbolized their return to the music scene.

 2001 saw the band actively engaged in the live circuit, embarking on an eight-city US tour and were in New York City when 9/11 turned the World Trade Center into ground zero.
 In 2003, Carlos Balcells left the band in order to perform his duties as city councilor in his native Talisay City, Negros Occidental.
 Wolfgang's bass player Mon Legaspi took his place in the band.
 A few months later, the band once again parted with Matsuura and returned to being a quartet.

 In 2004, the band released Harapin (Filipino, "To Face"), featuring singles such as Tulad ng Dati ("Just Like Before") and Laging Narito ("Always Here").
 In October 2005, bass player Mon Legaspi amicably left the band to pursue other projects and was replaced by Buddy Zabala, formerly of The Eraserheads.
 Around this time, The Dawn also contributed to the APO Hiking Society tribute album kami nAPO muna with a cover of Bawat Bata ("Every Child").
+It's the last album to feature guitarist Atsushi Matsuura who left the band a month before the album release, and the only album to feature Bassist Mon Legaspi who left a year later and eventually returned in 2016.